Acts 17:11 Archives

 Mat 16:4 A wicked and adulterous generation looks for a miraculous sign, but none will be given it except the sign of Jonah."
 Jesus then left them and went away.

 The proof offered by God was the resurrection of Messiah.
 It was not a proof welcomed in His day, and still appeals little.
 But it was the sign that was given.
 As a matter of history, you might look into it and do your due diligence.
-Did Jesus provide the proof He claimed as to who He was?

 Beyond this, there is this same proof in many lives... of supernatural resurrection power.
 Many have studied out the resurrection of Jesus for many years in a scholarly fashion, coming to a knowledge of God (Theology) this way.
 Each must be honest before God as to their own search for truth.
-But in my case, I saw a resurrection inside of me: full of joy and new-instincts and peace and righteousness... and suffice it to say that I was an evil person before this "new birth".
-Many have seen this same miracle in others, and have believed that they too can change, and know God as well.
+But in my case, I saw a resurrection inside of me: full of joy and new-instincts and peace and righteousness... and suffice it to say that I was an evil person before this "new birth."
+Many have seen this same miracle in others, and have believed that they too can change and know God as well.

 Also consider the Israelites.
 They saw daily miracles, and they were fickle and unbelieving.
-Think about it: a repeated miracle become "normal".
+Think about it: a repeated miracle eventually become "normal."
 I suppose the sun rising every day could be considered a miracle of sorts, but we take it for granted, just as the Israelites did the manna after but a few weeks.
 I have seen this tendency myself, and in myself.
 Some rather radical transformations God has worked in me I have taken as "normal" after a while, when it is clearly not so.

 I think God has proven the assertion that "external miracles are what is needed to change people" is wrong in history and experience.
 If signs could save us, then I am sure He would give us more.
 But we would make a "law" out of them, and take them for granted, or our minds would prove fickle and our stories harder to believe, even by us.
 Miracles can be glorious in the moment, but in the long run "a wicked and adulterous progeny seeks a sign", Jesus said.